rrovetto/rrovetto/written-works-list.md

 - "The Ethical Significance of the Principle of Last Resort in Just War Theory", paper submitted to various journals since 2014.

 - "Space and Spaceflight Semantics" in [US2TS 2022](https://us2ts.org/2022/program) ([accepted poster](https://github.com/rrovetto/rrovetto/blob/0365ec298bf6f9f6b65bd09283427226183f68f8/affiliations-and-work/papers/PROOF_US2TS-2022_SpaceSpaceflightSemantics_AcceptanceEmail.JPG))
-- "Causal Relations for Formal Ontology", 2014, Submitted to various journals, e.g., JAO 2016
 - "Formal Representations of Orbits", 2014, Submitted to various journals, JAO (2016)
 - "The Ontology of Orbits", 2014
+- "The Ontology of Galaxies", submitted to journals in 2014

 - "Clarifying Some Key Concepts and Topics in Generic Ontology Development", submitted (rejected) to FOIS 2022
 - "Clarifying some Concepts and Myths of Ontology Development and Use" submitted (but rejected) to IJCKG 2021
 - "Category names for types of ontologies: observations, recommendations, and a redefinition" submitted (but rejected) to FoIKS 2022
+- "Causal Relations for Formal Ontology", 2014, Submitted to various journals, e.g., JAO 2016
 - "Mereocausality and Causal Mereology", submitted to: Analysis, Journal of Philosophy, Review of Metaphysics, Canadian Journal of Philosophy, EU Journal of Philosophy, FOIS, EKAW, ER 2022.
 - "Dynamic Continuants and Enduring Processes for Ontology" submitted (but rejected) to Journal of Applied Ontology
 - "The Pattern in Process", paper submitted to journals in 2013 and later.